These 4-Ingredient Banana Oatmeal Cookies are the easiest, healthy breakfast cookies or pre-workout snacks ever!

 Finally, stir in the quick oats and chocolate chips.
 If the dough is too hard to be stirred with a spoon, use your hands to squeeze and combine ingredients.

-The cookie dough should be sticky, slightly wet, but not too dry or runny either.
+The cookie dough should be sticky, and slightly wet but not too dry or runny either.

 Fixing The Batter